dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 ---

-## Install the .NET Core Windows Server Hosting bundle
+## Install the .NET Core Hosting Bundle

-1. Install the *.NET Core Windows Server Hosting bundle* on the hosting system.
+1. Install the *.NET Core Hosting Bundle* on the hosting system.
 The bundle installs the .NET Core Runtime, .NET Core Library, and the [ASP.NET Core Module](xref:fundamentals/servers/aspnet-core-module).
 The module creates the reverse proxy between IIS and the Kestrel server.
-If the system doesn't have an Internet connection, obtain and install the [Microsoft Visual C++ 2015 Redistributable](https://www.microsoft.com/download/details.aspx?id=53840) before installing the .NET Core Windows Server Hosting bundle.
+If the system doesn't have an Internet connection, obtain and install the [Microsoft Visual C++ 2015 Redistributable](https://www.microsoft.com/download/details.aspx?id=53840) before installing the .NET Core Hosting Bundle.

    1. Navigate to the [.NET All Downloads page](https://www.microsoft.com/net/download/all).
    1. Select the latest non-preview .NET Core runtime from the list (**.NET Core** > **Runtime** > **.NET Core Runtime x.y.z**).
 Unless you intend to work with preview software, avoid runtimes that have the word "preview" in their link text.
-   1. On the .NET Core runtime download page under **Windows**, select the **Server Hosting Installer** link to download the *.NET Core Windows Server Hosting bundle*.
+   1. On the .NET Core runtime download page under **Windows**, select the **Hosting Bundle Installer** link to download the *.NET Core Hosting Bundle*.

-   **Important!** If the hosting bundle is installed before IIS, the bundle installation must be repaired.
-Run the hosting bundle installer again after installing IIS.
+   **Important!** If the Hosting Bundle is installed before IIS, the bundle installation must be repaired.
+Run the Hosting Bundle installer again after installing IIS.

    To prevent the installer from installing x86 packages on an x64 OS, run the installer from an administrator command prompt with the switch `OPT_NO_X86=1`.